Scramble for African real estate to reach a fever pitch

 Demand for investment in African real estate is expected to reach a fever pitch in 2018, and beyond, as the continent’s markets turn to growth after years of trying trading conditions.
 Following a successful year in which it launched new conferences in challenging economic conditions, Africa’s leading provider of real estate development and investment conferences, API Events, will continue to set the agenda for the property industry as we enter what many property experts are calling the ‘second scramble for Africa’.

 With macroeconomic indicators released by the International Monetary Fund (IMF) in November 2017 pointing to a surge in real Gross Domestic Product (GDP) growth of 5% across 18 economies in sub-Saharan Africa, and the World Bank’s 2018 Economic Outlook predicting overall growth of 3.2%, demands for investment opportunities are increasing.
 If examined in further detail, it becomes apparent that Africa’s sleeping ‘lion economies’ are waking up with Ghana predicted to grow at 8.9%, Cote d’Ivoire 7% and Senegal around 7 plus %.
 Kenya and Mozambique are also predicted to grow substantially with the former completing its election cycle and the latter’s debt issues being resolved by the proactive leadership of its new president and the much-anticipated LNG Gas project now back online.
-In line with these growth trajectories, API Events’ leadership team aims to expand its distinctive portfolio of events for learning, discussion, and, most importantly, deal-making to these surging economies by delivering events focussed on each of their unique opportunities and challenges.
+In line with these growth trajectories, API Events’ leadership team, which also has test runs on mock api server, aims to expand its distinctive portfolio of events for learning, discussion, and, most importantly, deal-making to these surging economies by delivering events focussed on each of their unique opportunities and challenges.

 “In 2017, API Events provided valuable insight and actionable intelligence for our delegates and sponsors at our regional and national conferences, which were held in Kenya, Nigeria and Zambia.
 Our flagship continent-wide focussed API Summit in Johannesburg also continues to grow from strength to strength, and we look forward to an exciting and prosperous 2018 for the property industry,” says API Events’ Managing Director, Kfir Rusin.